satellitelayer/infinite-library-babel/README.md

 # Principals Library
-Library for principal investors at Infinite Babel.
+A virtual library for principal investors at Infinite Babel.